Get your hands dirty by Gardening with Your kids. Teach them How to Compost. Learn everything you need to know about getting started.

 Mini Compost Pile

-If you already have a compost pile started for your garden, let kids start a pint sized one that they can watch and observe up close.
-Gather a few of the items that you would add to a normal sized compost bin; some soil, handful of garden leaves, a days worth of coffee grounds, and vegetable scraps.
-Have the kids add it all to a small, breathable container (plastic fruit containers are great) that they keep in a sunny spot in the back yard.
+If you already have a compost pile started for your garden, let kids start a pint-sized one that they can watch and observe up close.
+Gather a few of the items that you would add to a normally sized compost bin; some soil, handful of garden leaves, a day’s worth of coffee grounds, and vegetable scraps.
+Have the kids add it all to a small, breathable container (plastic fruit containers are great) that they keep in a sunny spot in the backyard.
 Have the children check the bin and give it a shake every day.